 Let's do an example calculation.
-To do that we need to know: the principal amount, monthly interest rate, loan period/number of payments.
+To do that, we need to know: the principal amount, monthly interest rate, loan period/number of payments.
 You can find this information in your mortgage loan agreement.
-For our purpose, we will assume following numbers:
+For our purposes, we will assume the following numbers:

 Now, we can get on with the calculation:

 To make it easier, we will add 1 to the "r"

 In the next step we have to raise the "(1+r)" (in our example 1,004) to the power of "n" (in our example 240).
 It is best to use a calculator (put in the value to be raised, than press the xy button and enter the "n" value, then press "=") or an excel sheet (use the POWER function: =power(number to be raised,power).
 The number in our case is: 2.607.
 Now our equation would look like this: